The Village Voice: Contributors

 The Voice has published columns and works by writers such as Ezra Pound, Henry Miller, Barbara Garson, Katherine Anne Porter, James Baldwin, E.E.
-Cummings, Nat Hentoff, staff writer and author Ted Hoagland, Colson Whitehead, Tom Stoppard, Paul Lukas, Lorraine Hansberry, Lester Bangs, Allen Ginsberg and Joshua Clover.
+Cummings, Nat Hentoff, staff writer and author Ted Hoagland, Colson Whitehead, Tom Stoppard, Paul Lukas, Lorraine Hansberry, Lester Bangs, Allen Ginsberg, Allen Barra and Joshua Clover.
 Former editors have included Clay Felker and Tony Ortega.

 The newspaper has also been a host to underground cartoonists.
 In addition to mainstay Jules Feiffer, whose cartoon ran for decades in the paper until its cancellation in 1996, well-known cartoonists featured in the paper have included R. Crumb, Matt Groening, Lynda Barry, Stan Mack, Mark Alan Stamaty, Ted Rall, Tom Tomorrow, Ward Sutton, Ruben Bolling and M. Wartella.

 Publisher and editor of the newspaper David Schneiderman died in January 2025.

 Backpage sex trafficking

 Backpage was a classified advertisement website owned by the same parent company as The Village Voice.
 In 2012, Nicholas Kristof wrote an article in The New York Times detailing a young woman's account of being sold on Backpage.
 The Village Voice released an article entitled "What Nick Kristof Got Wrong" accusing Kristof of fabricating the story and ignoring journalistic standards.

 Kristof responded, noting that The Voice did not dispute the column, but rather tried to show how the timeline in Kristof's original piece was inaccurate.
-In this rebuttal, he not only justified his original timeline, but expressed sadness "to see Village Voice Media become a major player in sex trafficking, and to see it use its journalists as attack dogs for those who threaten its corporate interests", noting another instance of The Village Voice attacking journalists reporting on Backpage's role in sex trafficking.
+In this rebuttal, he not only justified his original timeline, but expressed sadness "to see Village Voice Media become a major player in sex trafficking, and to see it use its journalists as attack dogs for those who threaten its corporate interests".
+He also noted another instance of The Village Voice attacking journalists for their reporting on Backpages role in sex trafficking.

 After repeated calls for a boycott of The Village Voice, the company was sold to Voice Media Group.